 Also, to growth hack your blog I also have four communities for you that can help you out!
 Keep in mind though; you can leverage those communities if you produce relevant and quality content.

 If not, you’ll not see any improvement:

 Many digital marketers operate like content distribution strategies as something that works separately from each other.
 In short, they lack a holistic view of it.

 Instead, content distribution is as much about SEO as it is about social media and other acquisition channels.
-Even off-line marketing is relevant for SEO.
+Even off-line marketing is relevant to SEO.